ClickHouse/ClickHouse/docs/en/operations/table_engines/custom_partitioning_key.md

 When inserting new data to a table, this data is stored as a separate part (chunk) sorted by the primary key.
 In 10-15 minutes after inserting, the parts of the same partition are merged into the entire part.

 !!! info
     A merge only works for data parts that have the same value for the partitioning expression.
-This means you should not make overly granular partitions (more than about a thousand partitions).
+This means you shouldn't make overly granular partitions (more than about a thousand partitions).
 Otherwise, the `SELECT` query performs poorly because of an unreasonably large number of files in the file system and open file descriptors.

 Use the [system.parts](../system_tables.md#system_tables-parts) table to view the table parts and partitions.
 For example, let's assume that we have a `visits` table with partitioning by month.
 Let's perform the `SELECT` query for the `system.parts` table: